- About Us

 - Pets in society

-The Code should be used by companies and authorities alike alongside the EU legislation to guarantee that products placed on the market are labelled according to the legislation in force.
-In a Europe without borders harmonised interpretation and application by all parties concerned is essential to ensure free movement of goods, a level playing field and consistent consumer information.
+The Code should be used by companies and authorities alongside the EU legislation, to guarantee that products placed on the market are labelled according to all the legislation in force.
+In a Europe without borders, harmonised interpretation and application by all parties concerned is essential to ensure free movement of goods, a level playing field and consistent consumer information.

-A specific guide explains in everyday language the meaning of the various information on the label, and the Code is an important step by the industry to show its transparency to consumers.
+A specific "Layman's Guide" (which is also an annex to the Labelling Code), explains the complex information within the code.
+The Code is an important step by the industry to show its transparency to consumers.

 Please click here to download the English version of the Code.
 FEDIAF will gradually provide other EU language versions of the Code on its website.